rx-angular/rx-angular/libs/cdk/zone-configurations/docs/how-to-debug-zone-flags.md

 ## DevTools performance tab

-As all the executed JavaScript is present in flame charts we can also debug zone-flags there.
+As all the executed JavaScript is present in flame charts, we can also debug zone-flags there.

 The following images got taken from the performance tab: